owncloud-archive/documentation/admin_manual/installation/apps_management_installation.rst

 #.
 Create a new apps directory and assign it the same user and group, and ownership permissions as the core apps directory.
 #.
 Move the apps from the old apps directory to the new apps directory.
 #.
 Add a new app directory in ``config/config.php``.
 #.
-If you're using a cache, such as Redis, clear the cache.
+If you're using a cache, such as `Redis <../configuration/server/caching_configuration.html#clearing-the-redis-cache>`_ or `Memcached <../configuration/server/caching_configuration.html#clearing-the-memcached-cache>`_, ensure that you clear the cache.
 #.
 Re-enable the apps.
 #.
 Disable maintenance mode.